DeanTheBean733/simple-lexer-c/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgements

+Special thanks to [this YouTube video](https://www.youtube.com/watch?v=pdsq1YeHLuQ) for helping and inspiring me to reproduce it.

+Copyright 2025, Max Base